-On your travels to Portugal, you will be welcomed warmly and understood.
+On your travels to Portugal, you will be welcomed warmly and you will be able to easily get around and be understood.

-Portugal is hilly.
-Every city we visited requires comfortable shoes and stamina to walk up and down.
-Lisbon, in particular, is pierced together by steep hills and narrow streets.
-It is said that like Rome, Lisbon, was built on seven hills on the banks of the Tejo, the Tagus River.
+The city of Lisbon is pieced together by steep hills and narrow streets.
+It is said, that like Rome, Lisbon was built on seven hills on the banks of the Tejo, the Tagus River.
 Though today, the city of Lisbon stretches way beyond that.

-As you walk around, beware of the beautiful pavements.
-As you look down as you walk around, you will be enthralled by the beautiful and creative Portuguese pavements.
+As you walk around, be sure to look down.
+You will be enthralled by the beautiful and creative Portuguese pavements.

 Known as calçada, these stone pavements are arranged in patterns or images like mosaics.
 The calçada tradition dates back to the Romans who were experts in the construction of stone pavements and the use of decorative mosaics.

-What makes the pavements so dangerous is how uneven they can be.
-You will find potholes and unfilled gaps all around.
+Also be aware that the pavements can be dangerous.
+They are uneven, with potholes and unfilled gaps all around.
 And when it rains, the pavements can become dangerously slippery.

-For a safe and comfortable experience, bring a good pair of walking shoes and prepare to work out your meals.
+For safe and comfortable sightseeing experiences, bring a good pair of walking shoes and walk off your hearty Portuguese meals.

-With these 10 surprising facts about the food in the Portugal, we hope to whet your appetite and pique your curiosity to learn more about the traditional Portuguese food.
+With these 12 surprising facts about Portugal food, we hope to whet your appetite and pique your curiosity to learn more about traditional Portuguese cuisine.

-Enjoy the diversity of fish and seafood.
-Delight in the delicious desserts with historical and religious ties, sip on the unique wines and Port and enjoy the friendly and warm hospitality.
+Savor the diversity of fish, seafood, and Portuguese ham.
+Delight in the delicious desserts with historical and religious ties.

 Savor The Adventure!